Federal Highway Administration and Institute of Traffic Engineers Definition of Traffic Calming

 3rd Street Rehabilitation Concepts

 Public Works has presented numerous design alternatives to the neighborhood over the past year, and the preferred alternative would incorporate one-way vehicular travel on Third Street (US 36 to SH 7) with designated parking lanes on both sides of Third Street, as well as one-way travel with an adjacent parking lane on both North Court and South Court.
 North Court will flow eastward and South Court will flow westward during this pilot program.
 New "Do Not Enter" and "One Way" signs will be installed at intersections.
 Parking stalls will be striped along the roadways and will break at intersections and driveways.
 The parking stalls will be eight feet wide, which will leave a 13-foot-wide center drive lane on Third Street, and will leave an 11-foot-wide drive lane on both North and South Court.
 The signage and striping work for this pilot program will occur Tuesday, Nov.
-17, and is planned to remain in place until the reconstruction project is completed in 2021.
+17, and is planned to remain in place until the reconstruction project is completed.

 - September 2020

 At the follow-up neighborhood meeting on August 26, the Town presented the pilot program survey results, traffic data collected during the program, and other comments from the survey participants.
 Residents felt that the pilot program was effective at limiting traffic volumes, but the traffic data still showed a presence of speeding vehicles between the barricades.